Having problems with mobility or the use of your hands is more common than people realize.

 15. Radio Talk Show Host

-Radio talk shows have been a hit since the early 1920s, and although many people are moving towards streaming music: these talk shows still bring in thousands of listeners every single morning.
+Radio talk shows have been a hit since the early 1920s, and they can still attract huge audiences.

-Unlike many careers, radio hosts are jobs without dress codes which means you’ll get to wear comfy clothes every day.
+Another perk is that radio hosts don’t have dress codes which means they get to wear comfy clothes every day.

 Average yearly income: $51,630 (Learn.org)